 So who is snapping up this shoe?
 And what’s the appeal?

-Let’s start with the basics.
+Let’s start with the basics of the Hoka target market.
 As the data show, 30% of U.S. adults who are aware of the brand are currently favorable towards it.

 Compared to other shoe brands, favorability is lower.
 By comparison, New Balance favorability is at 48%, Adidas favorability is at 40% and Nike favorability is at 35%.
 That said, with just a 5% difference between Hoka and Nike favorability, it’s clear that Hoka may be starting to close the favorability gap between its competitors.